-With supervisory approval, CADA will reimburse an employee for mileage incurred while driving his or hertheir personal vehicle on CADA business.
+With supervisory approval, CADA will reimburse an employee for mileage incurred while driving their personal vehicle on CADA business.
 This reimbursement does not include traveling between home and work unless the employee is responding to an after-hours "on-call" message or is otherwise approved by the Executive Director or his/her designee.